lrdickson/calx-go/roadmap.md

 # Roadmap

-## Next Steps
+## v0.1.0

-- Basic controller
+Make it any easier to write a basic command line application to parse data

+- Export source code for a working Go program
+- Accept inputs as command line arguments
+- Add a option
+- Print results based on input
 - Save projects
+- Delete variables
+- Move variables around
-- Ability to stop
+- Ability to stop endless loops

+## v0.2.0 and beyond

 - Display arrays
 - Add alternate variable types
 	- spreadsheet input
 	- file input?
 - Display output as available instead of all at once

-### Under Consideration

-- start with 1 variable added and selected

-### Later

 - Modify the Fyne entry widget to allow syntax highlighting
 	- Upstream contribution

+## Under Consideration

+- start with 1 variable added and selected